ohno/TwoBody.jl/docs/src/index.md

 nothing # hide
 ```

 The usage depends on the method.
-Define the basis set for the [Rayleigh–Ritz method](@ref Rayleigh–Ritz-method):
+Define the basis set for the [Rayleigh–Ritz Method](@ref Rayleigh–Ritz-Method):
 ```math
 \begin{aligned}
   \phi_1(r) &= \exp(-13.00773 ~r^2), \\